squidfunk/mkdocs-material/docs/plugins/blog.md

 ---

-#### `pagination_per_page`
+#### <!-- md:setting config.pagination_per_page -->

 <!-- md:version 9.2.0 --> ·
 <!-- md:default `10` -->

-Use this setting to change the number of posts rendered per index page.
-If you have large post excerpts, it can be a good idea to reduce the number of posts per page:
+Use this setting to change the number of posts rendered per page.
+If you have rather long post excerpts, it can be a good idea to reduce the number of posts per page:

 ``` yaml